glpi-project/doc/source/tabs/impact_analysis.rst

 Maximum depth
 ~~~~~~~~~~~~~

-The maximum depth is the number of elements that can be displayed on your imapct analysis.
+The maximum depth is the number of elements that can be displayed on your impact analysis.
 If you select "infinity", there will be no display limit.